 Soon the beat-up Datsun deposits us next to the Blue Whale, a futuristic (in 1976) mall for designers across from the Beverly Center.
 It’s in West Hollywood, but the owners want buyers to think it’s Beverly Hills.
 We go for the free wine and cheese.
 The opening is at Martin Lawrence Gallery, with a new series of lithographs by Salvador Dali.
 The show’s title was ‘Love’s Trilogy.”
 It was surreal.
 Tony and I are laughing at the first painting, a naked girl with wings of fire in deep earth tones.
 She faces an ink drawing of a Picasso-like woman with distorted features.

 “You can have her,” Tony jokes referring to the grotesque drawing.
 “I’ve got the babe.”

 “Right,” I mock him, “until you havta figure out what to do with a vagina.”

 “And yer not?”

-A young sales associate came over as we mocked the painting.
+A young sales associate comes over as we mock the painting.

 “Please sign the guest book.
 You should add any thoughts you have about these Dalis.”

-I went to the guest book and jotted down a short lyric:
+I go to the guest book and jot down a short lyric:

 Young woman’s wings